Zubz21/Kalshi_Predictor/README.md

 24. **MACD_Histogram**: Represents the difference between MACD and its SignalLine.
 Helps visualize when the MACD is above or below the SignalLine.
 Positive values indicate bullish momentum, while negative values indicate bearish momentum.
 25. **RSI (Relative Strength Index)**: Ranges from 0 to 100 and measures the speed and change of price movements.
 An RSI above 70 is typically considered overbought (indicating it might be overvalued and is a good candidate for selling), while an RSI below 30 is considered oversold (indicating potential undervaluation and might be a good buying opportunity).
 Helps traders identify potential reversals in price trends.

-#### Target Variable
-The range within which the Nasdaq 100 closes on a particular day.
-Ranges are defined in increments of 100 points (e.g., 14600-14700, 14700-14800).

----

-## Models & Techniques
-Given the nature of the problem (multiclass classification), a variety of machine learning models, including but not limited to Random Forests, Gradient Boosting Machines (like XGBoost), and Neural Networks, are employed.
-Time series considerations, feature engineering, and data transformations are utilized to optimize predictions.

----

-## Evaluation
-Models are evaluated based on metrics suitable for multiclass classification, such as accuracy, F1-score, precision, recall, and the confusion matrix.
-Special attention is given to minimizing false positives or false negatives to align with financial objectives.

----

 ## Contributions:
 Contributions are welcome!
 Please fork the repository and open a pull request with your changes, or open an issue to discuss a potential change.